-- 1. Policy put in place to not allow pre-loading in players (e.g. preload=none for HTML5) - Use a download threshold based on ID3 header payload plus 1 minute of recording time to determine if request was for a play/download or for pre-loading (see Step 2 "Apply file threshold levels" below)
+- 1. Policy put in place to not allow pre-loading in players and on websites (e.g. preload=none for HTML5) - 2.
+Use a download threshold based on ID3 header payload plus 1 minute of recording time to determine if request was for a play/download or for pre-loading (see Step 2 "Apply file threshold levels" below)

-3. Eliminate Potential Bots and Bogus Requests
+2. Eliminate Potential Bots and Bogus Requests